New Albany Personal Injury Lawyer

 - Wrongful Death.

 Regardless of whether an accident injures one or 100, the best way to protect your rights is to enlist the help of skilled legal representation.
-Church, Langdon, Lopp, Banet Law understands the urgency of personal injury cases – plaintiffs may be experiencing extreme financial hardship as a result of medical costs.
+Church, Langdon, Lopp, Banet Law understands the urgency of personal injury cases – plaintiffs may be experiencing extreme financial hardship because of medical costs.
 That’s why we usually aim to negotiate an expedient, fair settlement for our clients; but when a defendant is uncooperative, we are fully capable of taking your case to trial.

 Trusted Advisors.
 Proven Advocates.

-An accident can occur for a number of reasons, but when the cause is another’s negligence or carelessness, anyone injured as a result may be able to pursue compensation.
+An accident can occur for many reasons, but when the cause is another’s negligence or carelessness, anyone injured as a result may be able to pursue compensation.
 Negligence, in legal terms, means a person or entity has acted in a way that a reasonable person would believe has a probability of causing serious injury.
 For example, driving under the influence of alcohol presents a risk of serious injury to oneself and other drivers.

 If multiple parties are found to be responsible for your accident, they will be held liable for damages proportionate to their fault.
-If the court finds that some of the fault was contributed by a nonparty to the lawsuit, it is possible that the allocation of fault will not add up to 100 percent.
+If the court finds that some of the fault was contributed by a nonparty to the lawsuit, it is possible that the allocation of fault will not add up to 100%.

 Damages awarded in a civil case are intended to restore the victim as much as possible physically, emotionally, mentally and financially to the state they were in prior to the accident.
 While financial compensation cannot bring back a livelihood or resurrect a lost loved one, it can assist with day-to-day living, re-establish some peace of mind and make defendants accountable for their actions.
 Damages may include: